Malawi President introduces Chakwera Prize for Public Speaking

 “Toward that end, I am pleased to announce the establishment of the Chakwera Prize for Public Speaking, which will invite recorded submissions of college students across Africa articulating their innovative ideas for strengthening Pan-African unity,” the Malawi leader said.

-Chakwera, in his speech, also pledged support and work with SADC secretariat in addressing any institutional and political obstacles in the path of achieving economic integration.
+Chakwera, in his speech, also pledged to support and work with SADC secretariat in addressing any institutional and political obstacles in the path of achieving economic integration.

 “I pledge to rally support for our economic integration agenda from our International Cooperating Partners.
 I pledge to lend my voice to the cause of diversifying our funding sources and explore collaboration opportunities with non-traditional partners,” said Chakwera.